Superradiant Quantum Phase Transition in Open Systems: System-Bath Interaction at the Critical Point: Introduction

-Theoretical proposals for the observation of equilibrium SPTs consider circuit QED systems \cite{NatafCiuti2010, Debernardis2018, Viehmann2011, Lambert2016, Bamba2016, forn2017ultrastrong, Ashhab2019}, electron gases that either display a Rashba spin-orbit coupling \cite{Nataf2019} or interact with a spatially varying electromagnetic field \cite{Nataf2019, Polini2020, Guerci2020}, magnetic molecules that couple to superconducting microwave resonators via the Zeeman interaction \cite{Zueco2021,Mercurio2024, Ghirri2023}. { Interesting related applications involve quantum computations in models predicting a QPT \cite{Albash2018RMP, Bernien2017probing, Bohnet2016trappedions}.} A recent proposal \cite{bamba2022magnonic} considering Er$^{3+}$ spins cooperatively interacting with a magnonic field playing the role of photons, has led to a spectroscopic evidence for an equilibrium SPT \cite{kono2024observation}.
+Theoretical proposals for the observation of equilibrium SPTs consider circuit QED systems \cite{NatafCiuti2010, Debernardis2018, Viehmann2011, Lambert2016, Bamba2016, forn2017ultrastrong, Ashhab2019}, electron gases that either display a Rashba spin-orbit coupling \cite{Nataf2019} or interact with a spatially varying electromagnetic field \cite{Nataf2019, Polini2020, Guerci2020}, magnetic molecules that couple to superconducting microwave resonators via the Zeeman interaction \cite{Zueco2021,Mercurio2024, Ghirri2023}.
+Interesting related applications involve quantum computing in models predicting a QPT \cite{Albash2018RMP, Bernien2017probing, Bohnet2016trappedions}.
+A recent proposal \cite{bamba2022magnonic} considering Er$^{3+}$ spins cooperatively interacting with a magnonic field, playing the role of photons, has led to a spectroscopic evidence for an equilibrium SPT \cite{kono2024observation}.

-The SPT has been exhaustively studied theoretically in the isolated system, both at zero temperature and not \cite{Brandes03, Brandes03_PRL, Hepp_Lieb1973}.
-It has been shown that the system ground state displays a two-mode quantum squeezed vacuum, reaching perfect squeezing at the SPT critical point \cite{hayashida2023perfect}.
+The SPT has been exhaustively studied theoretically in the isolated system, both at zero and nonzero temperature \cite{Hepp_Lieb1973, Brandes03, Brandes03_PRL}.
+It has been shown that the system's ground state displays a two-mode quantum squeezed vacuum, reaching perfect squeezing at the SPT critical point \cite{hayashida2023perfect}.
 Moreover, the ground-state entanglement between the atoms and the field diverges logarithmically at the critical coupling for $N \to \infty$ \cite{Lambert2004}.
-On the other hand, no clear understanding for the open system counterpart has been reached yet in the proximity of the QPT critical point, especially when considering equilibrium situations.
-Given the recent progress \cite{kono2024observation}, which reported the first (at our knowledge) long-sought experimental observation of an equilibrium SPT at low temperatures, a fully and rigorous quantum treatment of the open Dicke model is required.
+On the other hand, no clear understanding of the open-system counterpart has been reached yet in the proximity of the QPT critical point, especially when considering equilibrium situations.
+Given the recent progress \cite{kono2024observation}, which reported the first (to our knowledge) long-sought experimental observation of an equilibrium SPT at low temperatures, a fully rigorous quantum treatment of the open Dicke model is required.
 Moreover, an accurate description of decoherence and of the relationship between the system and the input-output fields near critical points is essential for the development of criticality-enhanced quantum sensing \cite{Chu2021,Ilias2022,hotter2024}.